atotared/my-first-react-app/README2.md

 # Integrate with other README2.md

+# What's a component?

+A component is a function or class that produces HTML to show the user ( using JSX) and handles feedback from the user ( using event handlers).

 # Three Tenets of Components

 1. Component Nesting: A component can be shown inside another component;